 X-ray screening and back scoring has been used in Scandinavia for several years and is currently the best available tool to help us reduce the genetic risk of IVDD.
 All 6 varieties of Dachshund in the UK are encouraged to participate.
+You can see the results of UK screened dogs here.

 It has been known for many years that herniated discs in Dachshunds have a significant hereditary component.
 Research in Scandinavia has shown that there is a good correlation between calcification of the discs and clinical herniations, when dogs are screened between the ages of 2 and 4.
 The aim of X-ray screening for IVDD is to reduce the occurrence of herniations in future generations by encouraging breeding with dogs that have low numbers of calcifications.

 The UK Screening scheme costs £300 per dog if done at our partner (CVS Group) practices.
 Scoring of the X-rays will be paid for by the Breed Council and owners will also receive a £100 subsidy from the Breed Council towards the cost of the X-rays.
+If you prefer, you can ask your own vet to take the x-rays.

 Other research may lead to additional, or better, techniques in future.